olindner/LightDisc/README.md

 * Make ScoreComponent page show chart of current scores
 * Update ScoreComponent styling
 * Add ability to store/read more course data in JSON file
+* Research solutions for Version 2
+* Removed save button and added reset button in Map Component

 ## Doing
-* Research solutions for Version 2
+* Style MapComponent
+* Add display for distance to hole calculation
+* Add stroke sum count on Score page

 ## To-Do
 * Debug why buttons overlap or skew text (Add and Save)
 * Refactor to using SQLite instead of asyncstorage